 Not sure that it’s the “underdog” tag that offers any particular advantage.
 I’m not embarrassed to admit that sometimes things come down to timing.
 In the BMW/Wrisk case, we appeared on the scene at a rare moment in time when they saw that world of mobility was going to need more innovate and flexible insurance solutions.

-Wrisk popped up with a prototype that they could see would meet their needs.
+Wrisk, a personal insurance platform, popped up with a prototype that they could see would meet their needs.
 Perfect timing for both parties, but then the hard work began and continues.
-BMW have been an excellent partner to work with.
+BMW has been an excellent partner to work with.

 Name another new venture within the insurance ecosystem who inspires you.
 Why?